apidae-tourisme/apidae-php/README.md

 Then, to handle this export, you need to:

-1. download the export;
+1. download the export in a memory efficient way;
-1. extract the files;
+1. extract the files locally;
 1. do your own logic about what you need;
 1. and if everything is OK, you must call "urlConfirmation".